Milano-R/erum2020-covidr-contest/CONTRIBUTING.md

 author: The Author
 abstract: |
   Provide a short abstract with a brief description of your contribution and its main features (max 800 characters, including spaces).
 The usage of publicly available data should be explictly mentioned.
   The text can be broken across multiple lines, each indented with two spaces.

 # Short name to be used in the website Gallery menu (can be the same as title)
 menu_entry: Short title
 # URL of the public source code repository
 repository: https://github.com/user/repo
 # Type of contribution and how it can be featured as gallery content
 # Keep only the type and content relevant to your contribution
-# For a Shiny app:
+# For a Shiny app, provide its URL:
 type: shiny
-content: URL of your Shiny app, e.g. https://user.shinyapps.io/my-app
+content: https://user.shinyapps.io/my-app # e.g. my-app on shinyapps.io
 # For a general online-published resource (e.g. a website / report):
 type: webpage
-content: URL of the webpage, e.g. https://user.github.io/my-analysis
+content: https://user.github.io/my-analysis # URL of the webpage
 # For more complex / heterogeneous contributions, you can create a GitHub
 # Gist (https://gist.github.com/) with the relevant information and pointers:
 type: gist